J. Scott Van Der Meid

-Professionally, Scott has served on several national advisory boards in the field of international education including Arcadia University's National Advisory Board, IFSA-Butler's Executive Council of the National Advisory Council and SIT Study Abroad's Partnership Council.
+Professionally, Scott has served on several national advisory boards in the field of international education including Arcadia University, IFSA-Butlerand SIT Study Abroad.
 He is past Co-Chair of the NAFSA Rainbow Special Interest Group and served as a founding member of the Forum on Education Abroad's Advisory Council.
 Other national committee involvement included NAFSA's Committee on Underrepresentation in Education Abroad, the SECUSSA Data Collection Working Group, the CIEE Nomination's Committee, the IES Membership Committee, the Forum on Education Abroad's Data Committee and Forum on Education Abroad's Ethics Working Group.
-He currently serves as chair of the IES Institutional Membership Committee and is a member of the Advisory Board for the NAFSA Rainbow SIG.
+He currently serves on the Academic Programs Abroad (APA Paris) Advisory Committee, Arcadia University's Guild, the CET National Advisory Council, and IFSA's NAC Executive Committee.

 Scott's research has focused on various underrepresented student groups within study abroad including published work on Asian Americans: Factors Influencing the Decision to Study Abroad.